socketio/socket.io-website/docs/categories/03-Client/client-installation.md

 :::info

-The latest release is currently `4.7.4`, released in January 2024.
+The latest release is currently `4.7.5`, released in March 2024.

-You can find the release notes [here](../../changelog/4.7.4.md).
+You can find the release notes [here](../../changelog/4.7.5.md).

 :::